conduktor/conduktor-docs/docs/gateway/configuration/gateway_security.md

 Gateway enables you to adapt the security protocol to your liking.

-For example, you may want to change security on a given target Kafka
+For example, you may want to change security on a given target Kafka from `SASL_PLAINTEXT` to `NONE`

 ```yaml
 conduktor-gateway: